Simple and Optimal Sublinear Algorithms for Mean Estimation: Introduction

-In a more general setting, one could ask for approximate power means minimizing the objective $\min_{c\in \mathbb{R}^d}\sum_{p\in A}\|p-c\|^z$ for some positive integer $z$.
+for some positive integer $z$.
 For $z>2$, this problem was first posed by \citet{Cohen-AddadSS21} who showed that $\tilde{O}(\varepsilon^{-z-3}\log^2 \delta^{-1})$ samples were sufficient for a high success probability while $\Omega(\varepsilon^{-z+1})$ samples were necessary for constant success probability. \citet{woodruff2024coresets} improved this even further, obtaining a sample complexity of $O(\varepsilon^{-z+1}(\log \varepsilon^{-1} +\log \delta^{-1})\log \delta^{-1})$.
 Perhaps surprisingly, the case $z=1$, also known as the geometric median requires $\Theta(\varepsilon^{-2}\log \delta^{-1})$ many samples, see \cite{chen2021query,parulekar_et_al:LIPIcs.APPROX/RANDOM.2021.49} for lower bounds and \citet{cohen2016geometric} for an optimal algorithm.
 Finally, the special case $z\rightarrow \infty$ corresponds to the minimum enclosing ball problem.
 The solution is highly susceptible to outliers, thus any sublinear algorithm must either be allowed to discard a fraction of the input, or rely on additive guarantees (see \cite{ClarksonHW12} and \cite{Ding20} for examples).